a7madgamal/sfe-tech-task/_AI/coding_rules.md

 # Coding Rules

+- **Never perform git commit, push, or other git commands automatically.** Only use safe commands such as diff or status when needed.
+All other git operations must be performed manually by the user.
 - **Only make changes when clearly instructed.** If unsure, ask for clarification before proceeding.
 - **Follow the current project style** (formatting, naming, structure).
 Use existing patterns and conventions as reference.
 - **Focus on the current in-progress step** in \_AI/task_details.md.
 Avoid unrelated changes or distractions.